 Computers will be worked on in a first-come, first-served basis until capacity is reached.
 All computers must be picked up by 1 p.m.

 Students can assist with the following:

 - Diagnose Internet access issues

-- Perform file and back up services
+- Perform file and back-up services if possible